lcandiot/MyWebsite/docs/projects/geoscientific_modelling.md

-# 🔬 Geoscience Modelling
+# 🌍 Geoscience Modelling

-Welcome to a brief selection of research projects I’ve led 🚀.
+Welcome to a brief selection of research projects I’ve led.
 This list isn’t exhaustive — it includes only articles where I’m the first author.

 ## Horizontal force required for subduction initiation (2022)